 We are a clinical stage immuno-oncology company focused on discovering and developing novel immunotherapeutic products for the treatment of cancer with an expertise in infectious diseases that drives specific opportunities.
 Our portfolio includes small-molecule and biologic immuno-oncology product candidates intended to treat a wide range of oncology indications.
-We have two small-molecule product candidates currently in clinical development that target a key immune checkpoint pathway, navoximod (GDC-0919), in collaboration with Genentech, Inc., a member of the Roche Group, or Genentech, and indoximod.
+We have small-molecule product candidates currently in clinical development that target a key immune checkpoint pathway, indoximod, NLG802, which is a prodrug of indoximod, and navoximod (formerly GDC-0919).
 These product candidates are IDO pathway inhibitors and focus on breaking the immune system's tolerance to cancer.
 Additionally, our biologic product candidates are based on our proprietary HyperAcute® Cellular Immunotherapy technology, which is designed to educate the human immune system to attack cancer cells.
 We have two HyperAcute Cellular Immunotherapy product candidates in clinical development, tergenpumatucel-L for patients with advanced lung cancer and dorgenmeltucel-L for patients with melanoma.
 In addition to our core immuno-oncology programs, we are using our expertise in infectious diseases to develop vaccines against Ebola in collaboration with Merck, Sharp and Dohme Corp., or Merck, and the Zika virus.

 We have a clinical development program focused on the IDO (indoleamine-2, 3-dioxygenase) and TDO (tryptophan-2, 3-dioxygenase) pathways.
-Our small-molecule IDO pathway inhibitor product candidates currently in clinical development include navoximod (in collaboration with Genentech) and indoximod (not in collaboration).
+Our small-molecule IDO pathway inhibitor product candidates currently in clinical development include indoximod, our primary focus, and NLG802, a separate and distinct chemical entity that is a prodrug of indoximod.
 Both product candidates are designed to counteract immunosuppressive effects of the IDO pathway, a fundamental mechanism regulating immune response.
-These two distinct small molecules target the IDO pathway by different mechanisms of action and therefore represent two different types of product candidates.
+Navoximod, a direct enzymatic inhibitor, was previously in collaboration with Genentech, Inc., a member of the Roche Group, or Genentech.
+In June 2017, Genentech announced that it intends to return the rights it had licensed to navoximod by the end of 2017.
 IDO pathway inhibitors are another set of immune checkpoint inhibitors akin to the recently developed antibodies targeting PD-1, PD-L1 and CTLA-4 and represent potential breakthrough approaches to cancer therapy.